 In a typical 2- or 3-day IICRC course, our technicians get practical hands-on demonstrations by a seasoned instructor with many years in the industry.
 This allows the students to reap the benefits of decades of experience without the risk of problems on the job.

-There are separate courses for certification in each of several cleaning categories including: carpet cleaning, upholstery cleaning, leather cleaning, color repair, odor control, ceramic and stone tile cleaning as well as carpet repair and reinstallation.
+There are separate courses for certification in each of several cleaning categories including: carpet cleaning, upholstery cleaning, leather cleaning, odor control, ceramic and stone tile cleaning as well as carpet repair and reinstallation.
 Once the course is completed, our technicians must pass a monitored 150-question exam to qualify for certification in that discipline.